pablopalafox/npms/README.md

 docker build . -t npms
 ```

-You can now run an interactive container of the image you just built (before that, navigate to [npms](npsm)):
+You can now run an interactive container of the image you just built (before that, navigate to [npms](npms)):
 ```
 cd npms
 docker run --ipc=host -it --name npms --gpus=all -v $PWD:/app -v /cluster:/cluster npms:latest bash
 ```

+Of course, you'll have to specify you're own paths to the volumes you'd like to mount using the `-v` flag.

 #### Build from source